 1912 – Robert Dougall dies shortly after Dykehead Brickworks had been started.

-1913 – Margaret and Janet Dougall die and a niece, Margaret Turnbull Dougall takes over and the Dykehead Ganister and Fireclay Company Ltd is established to take over the assets of George Turnbull & Co.
+1913 – Margaret and Janet Dougall die and a niece, Margaret Turnbull Dougall takes over.
+The Dykehead Ganister and Fireclay Company Ltd is established to take over the assets of George Turnbull & Co.
 Margaret Turnbull Dougall is the sole partner.

-1922 – 1923 – Directors describe trade as very poor and the maximim production at Dykehead Works was 50,000 bricks per month due to restrictions in the railway sidings.
+1922 – 1923 – Directors describe trade as very poor and the maximum production at Dykehead Works was 50,000 bricks per month due to restrictions in the railway sidings.

 1927 – 1928 – Business was still poor and the lease was up for renewal.
 Profits were down and directors took a pay cut.
 Zetland Estates who owned the land and mineral rights